Transforming Adversity into Joy and CourageAn Explanation of the Thirty-Seven Practices of Bodhisattvas

-This extraordinary commentary by Khensur Jampa Tegchok, edited by Venerable Thubten Chodron, clearly explains the popular practice of exchanging oneself with others so as to develop love and compassion for all living beings.
+This commentary by former Sera Jey abbot Khensur Jampa Tegchok, edited by Venerable Thubten Chodron, clearly explains the popular practice of exchanging oneself with others so as to develop love and compassion for all living beings.
 It lays open the methods for doing stabilizing and analytical meditations, and offers an in-depth discussion on the nature of emptiness.

 All the essentials are here for transforming our attitudes and developing courage and joy.